puvvaditeja/IPL-Match-analysis/README.md

 To explore run-scoring patterns and wicket distributions.
 To visualize how match momentum changes through run rate dynamics.

+## Tools and Technologies used
+- Python
+- Pandas – for data manipulation
+- Matplotlib – for visualization

 ## Dataset used
 - <a href="https://github.com/puvvaditeja/IPL-Match-analysis/blob/main/ipl_match_deliveries.xlsx">Dataset</a>